Pyrdacor/Ambermoon/Files/Imploding.md

 Basically speaking the huffman tree encodes data with fewer bits.
 A static huffman tree provides static bit sequences with an associated meaning.
 In our context it is basically a dictionary of bit sequences like the tables above.

-When you read a huffman value you have to read bit by bit.
+When you read a huffman value you have to read it bit by bit.
 After each read it is clear if the read bit sequence represents a huffman code or more bits are needed.

 If you have for example the possible binary huffman codes 0, 10 and 11 you will read like this:

 Read the first bit.
 If it is 0 you immediately know it is code 0.
 If it is 1 you have to read more bits.
 So in this case read the second bit.
 If it is 0 you have code 10, if it is 1 you have code 11.
 All huffman codes above work like this.

-You can represent this by consecutive if-statement like:
+You can represent this by consecutive if-statements like:

 ```
-if (readBits(1) == 1) // code 1X need more bits
+if (readBits(1) == 1) // code 1X -> need more bits
 {
     if (readBits(1) == 1) // code 11
     {